eyre-rs/eyre/README.md

   ```

 - One-off error messages can be constructed using the `eyre!` macro, which
-  supports string interpolation and produces an `eyre::Error`.
+  supports string interpolation and produces an `eyre::ErrReport`.

   ```rust
   return Err(eyre!("Missing attribute: {}", missing));